Maximize your muscle gains and minimize muscle breakdown with an all-natural BCAA stack.

 Uniquely, Performance Lab® BCAA comes in capsule delivery form instead of powder, encapsulating its formula in clean, additive-free NutriCaps®, a patented, prebiotic-infused capsule constructed out of fermented tapioca (pullulan).
 The use of artificial additives is another mistake many BCAA supplements make, considering how synthetics can disrupt gut health and nutrient absorption.

-Inside and out, Performance Lab® BCAA is a potent, powerful, plant-based muscle booster formula optimized for maximum bodybuilding strength, development, and performance.
+Inside and out, Performance Lab® BCAA supplement is a potent, powerful, plant-based muscle booster formula optimized for maximum bodybuilding strength, development, and performance.

 Stack with Performance Lab® Protein